Updated: Mar 8

 Refrigerators & Freezers

 When running a juice bar you will be holding a lot of stock.
-Some of your products, such as apples can be left out in room temperature, but a lot will have to be cold stored.
+Some of your products, such as apples can be left out at room temperature, but a lot will have to be cold stored.

 This is where fridges and freezers come in for things like berries, milk and other perishable goods.